Indienne (restaurant)

 Indienne is an Indian restaurant in Chicago, Illinois.
 The restaurant was awarded a Michelin star in 2023.

 History

 The restaurant was opened in 2022 by Sujan Sarkar.
 The location occupied by Indienne was formerly home to Graham Elliot.

 Accolades

 In 2023, the restaurant was awarded a Michelin star, becoming the first Michelin-starred Indian restaurant in Chicago.

 In 2024, Chef Sujan Sarkar was nominated for James Beard Awards’ “Best Chef: Great Lakes” category.

+In 2025, Indienne was listed among the Michelin Guide's one-star Chicago restaurants.
+It was named Restaurant of the Year at the 2026 Jean Banchet Awards.